 - Professor Kevin Brand.
 Dr. Brand's research informs the risk analysis/management interface applied to the health sector.
 His methods-research aims to simplify and illuminate projections/forecasts of health impacts (using simple mathematical models), and to clarify the translation of uncertain evidence into warrants for health policy action (using simple decision analysis and risk perception insight).
-He became the MHA program director in July of 2015.

 - Professor Samia Chreim is very active in terms of scholarly and academic activites.
 Her current research focuses on the impact of mergers and acquisitions on organizational and employee identities.

 - Professor Mirou Jaana.
 Her research interests focus on the areas of health services research and IT in healthcare including IT sophistication in health care settings, risks in health IT projects, telehealth applications, and specific aspects of healthcare services (e.g., patient safety, quality, access to care).